Introduction to connectors and data stores

 Unstructured data

-The supported data format is connector and entity specific.
+The supported data format is specific to the data source and the entity type.
 If the content in an entity is stored in an unstructured format such as HTML, PDF, TXT, PPTX, DOCX etc, an unstructured data store is created by Vertex AI Search.
 For more information and supported file types, see Unstructured search.

 Structured data

-The supported data format is connector and entity specific.
+The supported data format is specific to the data source and the entity type.
 If the content in an entity is stored in a structured format, a structured data store is created by Vertex AI Search.
 For more information, see Structured search.

 Data schemas

 The data schema defines the data structure.
-When you import structured data using Agentspace Enterprise, the system auto-detects the schema.
+When you import structured data using Agentspace, the system auto-detects the schema.
 You can use the auto-detected schema or define the schema using the API.
 For more information, see Provide or auto-detect a schema.

 Data store regions